wso2/docs-is/en/docs/deploy/migrate/migrate-to-5110.md

 4. To migrate the super tenant, copy the content from `<OLD_IS_HOME>/repository/deployment/server` directory to the `<NEW_IS_HOME>/repository/deployment/server` directory.

-    If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from `<OLD_IS_HOME>/repository/tenants` directory, to the `<NEW_IS_HOME>/repository/tenants` directory.
+    If you have created tenants in the previous WSO2 Identity Server version that contain resources, copy the content from the `<OLD_IS_HOME>/repository/tenants` directory, to the `<NEW_IS_HOME>/repository/tenants` directory.

-5. If you have created secondary user stores in the previous WSO2 IS version, copy the content in the
+5. If you have created secondary userstores in the previous WSO2 IS version, copy the content in the
     `           <OLD_IS_HOME>/repository/deployment/server/userstores          `
     directory to the